Residential Drug Rehab Parma

 For most people first starting an addiction treatment program, inpatient treatment is the most appropriate option.
 This level of care ensures the individual stays sober and is present to participate in sessions.
 Those who have graduated from a residential treatment program or are more stable in their sobriety and recovery can usually enroll in outpatient therapy.
 These individuals need to remain committed to their program, stay sober, and attend sessions regularly.

 The Ridge is a residential treatment center that serves Parma and the surrounding area with treatment for addiction to opiates, drugs, alcohol, and other substances.
 Our team of professionals helps families get to the heart of the addiction and put into practice tools that will help the individual achieve lasting sobriety.

 We believe in individualized treatment, and based on a professional assessment conducted at intake, we help clients create a treatment plan that will effectively help them through their recovery.
 The Ridge’s team of experts is equipped to help clients through the sometimes difficult detox process, and we offer medication-assisted detox to help keep individuals comfortable and on track to sobriety.
-We partner with Northland Treatment Center which is an outpatient treatment facility so that we can connect clients with the right level of care for their needs.

 Drug Use in Parma

 The drug use statistics in the Cleveland area and all of Ohio are disturbing.
 According to the Ohio Department of Health:

 - In Ohio, since 2007, there have been more deaths from drug overdose than from motor vehicle traffic crashes.

 - At least 1,211 Cuyahoga County residents died of unintentional drug overdose from 2000 to 2009.
 That equals more than 121 deaths each year on average in the county alone.

 - Prescription pain relievers have been associated with more overdose deaths in Ohio than heroin and cocaine combined from 2006 to 2009.